University of San Francisco School of Nursing and Health Professions: Student life

 In addition to the USF's student life that engages students across all fields of study, the School of Nursing and Health Professions has various student organizations which provide both graduates and undergraduates with opportunities to become involved in school matters, university life, state- and nationwide professional organizations and community service unique to students studying in the School of Nursing and Health Professions which include: Nursing Student Association (NSA), Sigma Theta Tau International Honor Society of Nursing: Beta Gamma Chapter, Tri Gamma Nursing Society, MSNS (Previously Male Student Nursing Society), Nursing Student Multicultural Interest Group and Masters in Public Health Student Association (MPHSA).
 Networking and mentorship programs are also available for students both undergraduate and graduate that connect them with alumni, faculty and members of the wider community.
-Students also have the opportunity to participate in immersion programs that focus on nursing and healthcare in the Central Valley of California, South Korea, Mexico, Cuba, Guatemala and Colombia.
+Students also have the opportunity to participate in immersion programs that focus on nursing and healthcare in the Central Valley of California, Cambodia, Kenya, and Lesotho, among others.

+Starting in 2023, the Nurse Health Equity Scholars (NHES) program promotes health equity and justice in partnership with the Alameda Health System and the San Francisco Department of Public Health.
+Nursing is changing its focus from merely delivering health care to developing health and eliminating health inequities.
+This program recognizes and equips nurses with the necessary skills to provide care tailored to the unique needs of different individuals and communities.